awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.ReadData.Query.md

 ## DynamoDB<a name="SQLtoNoSQL.ReadData.Query.DynamoDB"></a>

-The DynamoDB `Query` action lets you retrieve data in a similar fashion\.
-The `Query` action provides quick, efficient access to the physical locations where the data is stored\. \(For more information, see [Partitions and Data Distribution](HowItWorks.Partitions.md)\.\)
+The Amazon DynamoDB `Query` action lets you retrieve data in a similar fashion\.
+The `Query` action provides quick, efficient access to the physical locations where the data is stored\.
+For more information, see [Partitions and Data Distribution](HowItWorks.Partitions.md)\.

 You can use `Query` with any table that has a composite primary key \(partition key and sort key\)\.
 You must specify an equality condition for the partition key, and you can optionally provide another condition for the sort key\.